egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

    `ping-host 8.8.8.8`
    `ping-host 9.9.9.9`
    Check if the name resolves with: `nslookup ping-host`
-   Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if one server is down e.g.:
+   Then use ping-host as ping address and all addresses of ping-host will be used in a round robin method, this also adds redundancy if one server is down e.g. start with:
    `/usr/share/owrt-wg-watchdog.sh 10 ping-host &`
    This will ping every `10` seconds (after a delay of 120 seconds on startup) to `ping-host` (= 8.8.8.8 and 9.9.9.9)
 7. reboot